-Evidence How?
-Priority Over the next financial year Evidence How?
-Reduce the reliance on Bed and Breakfasts for homeless residents In 21/22 Q1, a total of 124 households in Havant borough were identified as being owed a prevention or relief duty, of which 57 households were assessed as homeless and 67 as threatened with homelessness.
+Priority Evidence How?
+Over the next financial year Over the next financial year Reduce the reliance on Bed and Breakfasts for homeless residents In 21/22 Q1, a total of 124 households in Havant borough were identified as being owed a prevention or relief duty, of which 57 households were assessed as homeless and 67 as threatened with homelessness.
 Completion and opening of Brent House (due for completion May 2021) which will result in reduction in B&B costs with the provision of 29 units.
 The top reasons for loss of last settled home for households owed a prevention or relief duty in 20/21 was family or friends no longer willing or able to accommodate; end of assured shorthold (AST) private rented tenancy; and (nonviolent) relationship breakdown with partner.
-42 Continued spend of the Homelessness Prevention Grant to reduced homelessness in the area (2021-22 grant of £582,431) Review of our Affordable Housing Policy As of May 2021, around 11% of households in Havant borough were in receipt of housing benefits.
-43 This is one of the highest rates in Hampshire.
+Continued spend of the Homelessness Prevention Grant to reduced homelessness in the area (2021-22 grant of £582,431) Review of our Affordable Housing Policy As of May 2021, around 11% of households in Havant borough were in receipt of housing benefits.
+This is one of the highest rates in Hampshire.
+New policy for providing affordable housing products through development sites in the new Local Plan.
 Havant borough's ratio ranks 5th in Hampshire, meaning it is deemed in the upper end of unaffordability.